 Utah Gender Wage Gap

-Does Utah have one of the widest wage gaps in the nation between men and women?
+Does Utah have one of the widest wage gaps between men and women in the nation?

-There is no data available on the adjusted gender wage gap for Utah, but it is estimated to be greater than $0.949 for every $1 a man makes.[2]
+There is no data available on the adjusted gender wage gap for Utah, but it is estimated that Utah women earn more than $0.949 for every $1 a man makes.[2]

 What are the adjusted or unadjusted gender wage gaps and how are they defined?